cue-lang/proposal/designs/modules/2450-supply-chain-security.md

 we hope to leverage existing technical solutions regarding the contents of OCI images, such as [Sigstore](https://www.sigstore.dev/) and [OCI image signing](https://github.com/notaryproject/notaryproject).
 In general, the model will be one of _attestation_.
-A trusted agent checks a module for a number of properties when it is uploaded to the central registry and before it is made available to the public.
+A trusted agent checks a module for a number of properties when it is published to the central registry and before it is made available to the public.
 Upon passing, it creates a signed statement, a *[reference manifest](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md)*,